 firstname.lastname@example.org | (404) 385-4706

-Russ Clark is a senior research scientist in Georgia Tech's School of Computer Science, who engages hundreds of students each semester in mobile development, networking, and the Internet of Things.
+Russ Clark is a senior research scientist in the Institute of People and Technology, who engages hundreds of students each semester in mobile development, networking, and the Internet of Things.
 He emphasizes innovation, entrepreneurship, and industry involvement in student projects and application development.
 He's co-director of the Georgia Tech Research Network Operations Center (GT-RNOC), which supports research efforts across campus, and principal leader of the Convergence Innovation Competition, which pairs students and industry sponsors on novel projects.
 He has played a leadership role in the NSF GENI project, leading both the GT campus trials efforts as well as the GENI@SoX regional deployment and the Software-Defined Exchange (SDX).
 Russ is active in the startup community, including roles with the National Science Foundation Innovation Corps program and as a principle with Empire Technologies during its acquisition by Concord Communications.

 Maribeth Gandy Coleman

 email@example.com | (404) 894-3638

-Maribeth Gandy is the director of research at IPaT as well as the associate director of interactive media.
+Maribeth Gandy is the director of research at IPaT, a Regents' Researcher, as well as the associate director of interactive media.
 She does research in the areas of augmented reality, mobile computing, and HCI.
 She is a computer scientist who is interested in not only building interesting mobile applications, accessible interfaces, and AR experiences but in bringing HCI techniques for design and evaluation into these domains.

 Maribeth has worked on a wide array of projects in the 12 years she has been a faculty member at Georgia Tech; ranging from an augmented reality prototyping tool, to an accessible computer interface based on gesture, to a virtual reality experience for exposing theater students to vaudeville.
 She is currently collaborating with NC State on an NSF funded project to develop cognitive games for older adults.She is currently developing presence metrics for measuring engagement in AR environments using qualitative and quantitative (physiological measures) data.
 She also teaches the “Video Game Design” course and the "Principles of Computer Audio" (which she created in 2001) in the College of Computing at Georgia Tech.